jAnubhav/Medicords/README.md

 - Integration with insurance providers.
 - Decentralized identity verification for enhanced privacy.

-## 🔗 Get Started

-Join **Medicords** today and experience a seamless, secure, and paperless way to manage your medical history.

-For more information, visit our website or contact us!

 ---

 **Medicords** – Revolutionizing Healthcare with Blockchain Technology.